Caminito del Rey (King's Path)

 On the other end the entrance from Ardales could be the most recommended since most of the walkway goes down and will be less tiring for the average visitor.

-If you do not have a car there is a bus line that connects both entrances for a small fee, you can choose which one you prefer using the circular buses between the two places.
+If you do not have a car there is a bus line that connects both entrances for a small fee.

 If you are willing to know more and read deeper about Caminito del Rey you might find useful the following links: